Entire home

 Summary:

-- Cosy lounge with a wood-burning fireplace
+- Cozy lounge with wood-burning fireplace

 - Spacious bedrooms with plush furnishings